 - Add one whole onion (peeled)

 - Add salt to taste (in the large pot for my Ecopot I use 2 heaped teaspoons).
-Always make sure you use either Celtic sea salt or Himalayan salt – not the processed, white junk from the supermarket.
+Always make sure you use either Celtic sea salt or Himalayan salt as it contains more minerals.

 If cooking in an Ecopot (or other thermal cooker) – bring to the boil then simmer for 15 or twenty minutes, unless it’s a whole chicken in which case I simmer for 30 minutes, then put into the Ecopot and close the lid.
 Let it do its thing for between 5 and 8 hours.